 I number pieces of work and write them on the front of the book, so the first piece of work I mark in September is number 1, the second number 2, and so on.
 Let’s say you get to the end of term and you have marked a total of 10 pieces of work, a student who is up to date would have the numbers 1 to 10 on the front of their book, all marked and up to date (gold star!).
 If a student has missed a piece of work, let’s say numbers 5 and 7, these numbers are missing from the front of their book (I draw an empty box), so I know instantly when going around the room talking to students, or when taking in work, that they owe me work.

-I have extended this further by writing “UL” under the numbers to indicate when a student needs to “up level” or improve marked work, and then draw a line or sign the “UL” when this is complete.
+I have extended this further by adding a “Therapy” line under the numbers to indicate when a student needs to “up level” or improve marked work.
+Students tick this when it is complete.
 You quickly establish who is missing work and who is not.
 Now I hear you cry “why don’t you just look in your mark book?”, well yes, I do, but do you always have your mark book in your hand?
 Do you always carry it everywhere?
 Well I don’t, and a quick glance across the table during a conversation tells me who I need to chase.

 Also, if you need to catch up with marking and you have a pile of books in front of you, do you have time to check every name on every book against your mark book to work out which ones to mark, or do you just flick through the pile and find the ones which don’t have a number 9?
 I know which one takes me less time.

 I originally set this system up for my own use, it was not intended to benefit students directly, it was just a system to speed up my monitoring of completed and marked work, but student voice has suggested that students also appreciate this system so that they can stay organised and check whether they owe me work.